Skip to Content

 New psychology professor decodes the brain

-With his first semester at USC under his belt, Ma spoke with us about how he’s enjoying the city, his fascination with unique human brains, and how he hopes his research will improve lives.
+With his first semester at USC under his belt, Ma spoke with us about how he’s enjoying the city, his fascination with individual human brains, and how he hopes his research will improve lives.

 Q: How are you settling in at USC and in Columbia?